Test Our Developers for 40 Hours at No Cost - Start Your Free Trial

 In-person and online education

-Hybrid learning combines in-person and online instruction for an integrated approach.
-Hybrid courses differentiate themselves from fully online courses by having a different proportion of learning environments.
-Typically, in hybrid courses, 30-80% of the content is delivered online, and the rest is done in person.
+Hybrid learning combines in-person and online learning for an integrated approach.
+Hybrid courses differ from fully online courses by featuring a different mix of learning environments.
+Typically, in hybrid courses, 30-80% of the content is delivered online, with the rest delivered in person.

 Benefits for non-traditional learners